 One way I’ve done this is by praying a little gratitude prayer with my body over and over so many times that it became unconscious.
 I did this with the prayer, “Thank you Lord.”
 (Jesus prayed this prayer to the Father in Matthew 11:25.)

 I put my body into this prayer by using a simple Breath Prayer rhythm of breathing in, “Thank you,” and breathing out,”Lord.”
 I taught myself to use my breathing in and out as a prayer: breathing in to receive from God and breathing out to submit to my Lord.
-Thankfulness to God and submission to his will are the first two prayers of the Lord’s Prayer.
+Thankfulness to God and submission to his will (or abandoning outcomes to him) are the first two prayers of the Lord’s Prayer.

 Then I repeated this prayer countless times for intensive periods over many months.
 (We have to train ourselves to grow in godliness, 1 Timothy 4:7.)
 In particular I did this while jogging long distances when I was tired.
 Eventually, it happened that even when I had not consciously intended to do so I’d often find myself pausing to breathe, “Thank you… Lord.”

 What a blessing this has been!
 It’s just three syllables.
 Just a breath.
 Just a smile to God.
 But it’s given a lift to my attitude!
 Try it and see for yourself.

 Thank you Lord Jesus Christ.
 You are wonderful to us.
 You are faithful and your love endures forever.
 Your Spirit lifts us up like the eagle is lifted by the wind currents.
 Teach us Lord to be grateful all the time, not just on Thanksgiving day, not just when times are good, but even in difficult times.
 Amen.